ConnectWithNoor/100daysofcode/README.md

 # 100daysofcode Challenge.
-### The challenge will start from advance UI development to building serverless cloud apps and APIs.
+### The challenge will consist of advance UI development to building serverless cloud apps and APIs.